the-real-i9/i9chat-server/README.md

 [![Test i9chat](https://github.com/the-real-i9/i9chat-server/actions/workflows/test.yml/badge.svg?event=push)](https://github.com/the-real-i9/i9chat-server/actions/workflows/test.yml)

-A Chat App API Server
+A Chat & Messaging API Server

 ## Intro

-i9chat is a API server for a Chat Application, built using Go and Neo4j.
-It supports major chat application features.
+i9chat is a full-fledged chat and messaging API server built in Go It supports all major chat application application features with a scalable, production-grade arcitecture, serving as a foundation for building apps like WhatsApp and Discord clones.

 ## Technologies and Tools